MELISSA BLOCK, host:

 Mr. ELIE: My pleasure.

 NORRIS: Lolis Eric Elie is a columnist for the New Orleans Times Picayune.
 You can find information on the election in New Orleans, including information about absentee voting, at NPR.org.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.